jsa-research/limbus-buildgen/README.md

 Options:

-  --help                          output usage information --host <host>                   override the configured target host --outputPath <path>             specify the path where build files are written
+  --help                          output usage information --toolchain <toolchain>         override the configured target toolchain --outputPath <path>             specify the path where build files are written
                                   to (default: .)